intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/webui_quickstart.md

 ### Potentially slower first response

 The first response to user prompt might be slower than expected, with delays of up to several minutes before the response is generated.
-This delay occurs because the GPU kernels require compilation and initialization, which varies across different GPU models.
+This delay occurs because the GPU kernels require compilation and initialization, which varies across different GPU types.

 ### Missing Required Dependencies